VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

 # Standard-Logic-App--PowerShell-Utility
 This PowerShell utility helps you to perform bulk operations such as bulk Cancel, bulk resubmit runs on the Standard Logic App Workflows.

-The below are the supported operations with this utility.
+Below are the supported operations with this utility.

 1. BulkCancel - Cancel running instances
 2. BulkResubmitFailedRuns - Resubmits failed runs